 2- In some cases, Adobe (raw clay) has been used in the Persepolis and Isfahan buildings of the Safavid era.

 3- Some buildings of Persepolis like the columns were made of wood, such as the parts related to the treasury, and on the roof, and the wooden frames and some parts of Apadana Hall.
 In Isfahan'sSafavid era, columns and wooden frames have been used, and our clear examples are the high porch of Qapo and forty columns.

 1- In Persepolis, most of the carvings are bas-relief.
-But in the Safavid period, the decorations are with tiles, plastering, and mirror work, but some decorations on the stone were also common, such as carved stones of Shah Mosque and the base of some columns of the palace and the garden of forty columns.
+But in the Safavid period, the decorations are of tiles, plastering, and mirror work, but some decorations on the stone were also common, such as carved stones of Shah Mosque and the base of some columns of the palace, and the garden of forty columns.

-2- In columns' decorating of Persepolis and Isfahan, fluted stones were common, such as Apadana columns and forty columns.
+2- In columns decorating Persepolis and Isfahan, fluted stones were common, such as the Apadana columns and forty columns.

 3- The entrance door of some important buildings of Persepolis and Isfahan are decorated with Mogharnas decoration.
 But these decorations were executed on the stone in Persepolis, and in Isfahan with tiles and mosaics. such as the entrances of the Column Dam Hall and the Three Gates Palace of Persepolis and Sheikh Lotfollah Mosque and Shah Mosque of Isfahan.